-Section 2.1: The Executive Director, on behalf of the Association, may initiate an Application Review by the Committee of any Applicant for new membership or for renewal of AAEP membership who has failed to report Regulatory Action as set forth in the Bylaws Article IVSection 3(b)(1) through 3(b)(3) and Article IV Section 3(b)(1) through 3(b)(3).
+Section 2.1: The Executive Director, on behalf of the Association, may initiate an Application Review by the Committee of any Applicant for new membership or for renewal of AAEP membership who has failed to report Regulatory Action as set forth in the Bylaws Article IVSection 3(b)(1) through 3(b)(3) and Article IV Section 3(b)(4) through 3(b)(6).

-Section 2.3: In addition to initiating an Application Review pursuant to Section 2.1 or Section 2.2, the Executive Director, on behalf of the Association, may initiate a complaint against any activemember, pursuant to the grounds set forth in the Bylaws Article IV Section 3(b)(i) through 3(b)(vii).
+Section 2.2: In addition to initiating an Application Review pursuant to Section 2.1 , the Executive Director, on behalf of the Association, may initiate a complaint against any activemember, pursuant to the grounds set forth in the Bylaws Article IV Section 3(b)(i) through 3(b)(vii).

-Section 2.4: Any Member in good standing may file a Complaint against any Member.
-The Complaint must be: (a) in writing and name the Respondent, (b) dated and signed by the Complainant, (c) addressed to the Executive Director, and (d) contain ground(s) for the Complaint as set forth in the Bylaws Article IV Section 3(b)(1) through 3(b (6).
-As stated in the preamble, since the AAEP is not a formal regulatory body, it will not take any disciplinary action based solely on a member on member complaint, rather, the committee, in its discretion, may make recommendations to the parties involved.
-Disciplinary action will only be considered if the member complaint has also been adjudicated by a recognized regulatory authority, as set forth herein, and such action is limited to membership status.
+Section 2.3: Any Member in good standing may file a Complaint against any Member.
+The Complaint must be: (a) in writing and name the Respondent, (b) dated and signed by the Complainant, (c) addressed to the Executive Director, and (d) contain ground(s) for the Complaint as set forth in the Bylaws Article IV Section 3(b)(i) through 3(b)(vii).